Kitware/CMake/Modules/readme.txt

 You really should also provide backwards compatibility any old settings that were actually in use.
 Make sure you comment them as deprecated, so that no-one starts using them.

-To correctly docuement a module, create a comment block at the top with # comments.
+To correctly document a module, create a comment block at the top with # comments.
 There are three types of comments that can be in the block:

 1. The brief description of the module, this is done by:
 # - a small description